Chicken Fried Ribs with Whiskey Glaze are insanely delicious! Deep fried ribs coated with my famous whiskey glaze make an over the top rib recipe!

 Fried ribs.
 Can you even believe it?
 Well, wait until you give these chicken fried ribs a taste.

 This fried rib recipe is going to blow your taste buds away!
-Crispy, fried ribs with whiskey glaze are perfect for appetizers or a fun dinner or appetizers!
+Crispy, fried ribs with whiskey glaze are perfect for appetizers or a fun dinner!

 For the Ribs